 9. It immediately helps make your room feel cleaner and look better.

-10. It can be more hygienic and encourage better hygienic habits.
+10. It can encourage better self-care and hygiene.

 11. You gain more use out of your bed.